 Urinary tract infection

 Enlarged prostate is one of the most common reasons men develop repeated urinary tract infections.
 How?
 The prostate gland wraps around the bladder neck, where the urethra connects with the bladder.
 As a result, it becomes more difficult to maintain a healthy and normal urine flow.
-If your bladder doesn’t empty completely, bacteria may have fertile ground to multiply.
+And if your bladder doesn’t empty completely, bacteria may have fertile ground to multiply.
 Under normal circumstances, the urine would flush out bacteria, but BPH may make it difficult to do so.

-The most common symptoms of urinary tract infections and bladder infections in men include:
+The most common symptoms of urinary tract infections and bladder infections in men

 - Feeling like you need to urinate all the time